lenseswaenen/lenseswaenen.github.io/_posts/2021-12-31-linearly_dependent_constraints.md

 The point of the pyramid has split into multiple vertices, each one being the intersection of 3 planes in stead of 8.
 Each one being non-degenerate.

 ## Back to handling linearly dependent constraints
 The discussion on handling linearly dependent constraints in an active set method, I'd like to finish with a shoutout to [qpOASES](https://github.com/coin-or/qpOASES). `qpOASES` is one of the best open source QP solvers out there.
 It is supported by the COIN-OR initiative, which is a testament to its quality.
-Moreover, it has its with one of my favorite professors when I studied in Leuven, so that does make me biased.
+Moreover, it has its roots with one of my favorite professors when I studied in Leuven (prof. Moritz Diehl), so that does make me biased.

 OASES stands for 'Online Active Set Strategy', which actually refers to its ability to do hotstarting on multiparametric quadratic programs with changing constraints (which makes hotstarting nontrivial).
 This is very suited for Model Predictive Control applications.